 For instance, say you earned $35,000 in taxable income this year.
 Qualifying for a $4,000 deduction would decrease that taxable income to $31,000.
 That's $4,000 that you don't owe any taxes on!

-Students have two tax deductions available to them: the tuition and fees deduction and the student loan interest deduction.
+Students and their parents have two tax deductions available to them: the tuition and fees deduction and the student loan interest deduction.

 Option #1: Tuition And Fees Deduction

 Whom it's for: Any taxpayer who paid qualified education expenses.
 However, you are ineligible if you have a filing status of "married filing separately" or if another person can claim an exemption for you as a dependent on his or her tax return.

 How much it's worth: This deduction covers 100% of qualified higher education expenses up to $4,000.
 The actual maximum you qualify for will depend on your modified adjusted gross income (AGI).